its-x3non/CIS7-Final-Vigenere-Cipher/README.md

 how we approached this program should go here

 ## How To Use
-- After running the program, you're greeted with 4 options (in order): Encrypt, Decrypt, Credits, and Quit
+After running the program, you're greeted with 4 options (in order): Encrypt, Decrypt, Credits, and Quit <br />
-- If you would like to encrypt, type 1 then press enter:
+If you would like to encrypt, type 1 then press enter: <br />
    1) Type in what word you would like to encrypt (no spaces)
    2) Type in the keyword (Also no spaces)
-   3) Output displays in the following order: Plain Text, Keyword, Ciphered Text
-- If you would like to decrypt, type 2 then press enter:
+   3) Output displays in the following order: Plain Text, Keyword, Ciphered Text If you would like to decrypt, type 2 then press enter: <br />
    1) Text appears "Would you like to use previous input? (y/n)"
       - (If Y) If you haven't already encrypted something, it'll ask you to encrypt something first
            - (If Y) If you have encrypted something already, it'll use your previous input
       - (If N) If you don't want to use previous input, it'll ask you to input something
          - Steps are like encrypting so no need to repeat
-      - Once decryption is done, once prompted to exit, everything will reset
-- If you want to see the credits, type 3 then press enter
+      - Once decryption is done, once prompted to exit, everything will reset If you want to see the credits, type 3 then press enter. <br />
-- If you would like to stop using the program, type 4 then press enter
+If you would like to stop using the program, type 4 then press enter. <br />

-- **In all instances, it would ask you if you would like to return to the menu,**
+**In all instances, it would ask you if you would like to return to the menu,**
    - If yes, you'll return to the menu
    - If no, program will end